CoderDojo/cp-local-development/README.md

 ```
 Usage "./localdev.js <command>" where command is one of:
-  "init <system>": does a fresh setup of your local dev environment
+  "init zen": does a fresh setup of your local dev environment
-  "run <system>": runs all the services in your system
+  "run zen": runs all the services in your system
-  "testdata <system>": loads test data for each service
+  "testdata zen": loads test data for each service
+  "test zen": run the e2e tests
 ```

 The `localdev` tool has one system configured, called `zen` (this can be extended to use multiple systems, but for now, 'zen' is the only one).

 ### localdev init

 *Note: By default `init` will clone the repositories directly from the CoderDojo Foundation account.
 If you prefer to clone your own repos, please have a look at how to work with [your own forks](#creating-your-own-forks).*